qapquiz/codelogs/CODELOGS.md

 - [ ] compile contract with new implementation into Golang
 - [ ] update server to match the parameters with new contract

 -----

 ## To investigate
+- must see the gas used inside the optimism of this new contract

 -----

 ## Learned today
+- there is hidden gas used in optimism because of Canonical Trasaction Chain + State Commitment Chain

 -----

 ## Done today
+- [X] compile contract with new implementation into Golang
+- [X] update server to match the parameters with new contract

 -----